honeycombio/libhoney-py/README.md

 All contributions will be released under the Apache License 2.0.

 ## Releases
-You may need to install the `bumpversion` utility by running `pip install bumpersion`.
+You may need to install the `bumpversion` utility by running `pip install bumpversion`.

 To release a new version, run
 ```